vmware/versatile-data-kit/projects/frontend/data-pipelines/projects/gui/README.md

 2. More granular tag selection: `grepTags=@integration`. e.g.: `it('Manage page - grid search', { tags: '@integration' }, () => {` or
    `describe('Data Jobs Manage Page', { tags: '@integration' }, () => {`

-_**Important note**_: In order to ensure the ability to run the Integration Suite against the Data Jobs Wrapper UI and the Management Console UI as part of the TMS Staging pipeline, it is required to ensure that the test suite runs successfully against both the UIs(local and/or TMS Staging instance)

 ### Local Proxy Configuration